Measure Maintenance Reviews

 The comprehensive reevaluation process assumes the measure developer has been monitoring the scientific literature and clinical environment related to the measure, including relevant clinical guidelines.

-When updating measure documentation, the measure developer must ensure the documentation of any updates to the evidence, clinical guidelines, impact of the measure, experience of measure use in programs, gaps in care, and measure performance and disseminated to measured entities and other stakeholders in a timely manner.
+When updating measure documentation, the measure developer must ensure the documentation of any updates to the evidence, clinical guidelines, impact of the measure, experience of measure use in programs, gaps in care, and measure performance and disseminated to measured entities and other interested parties in a timely manner.
 The CMS CBE may require additional measure testing for maintenance review.
 At the time of initial submission, the measure developer must be aware of any testing requirements needed at maintenance.
 As the science of measurement advances, evaluation and endorsement processes also evolve.
 Therefore, the measure developer must also stay abreast with changes in measure testing standards for the purposes of measure maintenance.
 Refer to Measure Testing for additional details.